psyinfra/prometheus-eaton-ups-exporter/README.md

   -h, --help            show this help message and exit -w WEB.LISTEN_ADDRESS, --web.listen-address WEB.LISTEN_ADDRESS
                         Interface and port to listen on, in the format of "ip_address:port".
-                        The IP can be omitted to listen on all interfaces. (default: None) -c CONFIG, --config CONFIG
+                        The IP can be omitted to listen on all interfaces. (default: 127.0.0.1:9790) -c CONFIG, --config CONFIG
                         Configuration JSON file containing UPS addresses and login info (default: None) -k, --insecure        Allow the exporter to connect to UPSs with self-signed SSL certificates (default: False)